-- ISCC Transaction Monitoring support: This release of T-Server supports the ISCC Transaction Monitoring that allows T-Server clients to monitor ISCC transactions of the call data transfer between T-Servers in a multi-site environment.
-See the "ISCC Transaction Monitoring Feature" on page 104 for details. - ANI information distribution control: This release introduces a new configuration option that controls the distribution of the ANI information in TEvent messages.
-See "ani-distribution" on page 210 for details. - Enhancement of use-data-from configuration option: This option now includes the new valid value active-data-original-call.
-See "use-datafrom" on page 220 for details. - Enhanced agent session ID reporting: T-Server now generates and reports a session ID associated with each new agent login (key AgentSessionID in AttributeExtensions) in agent-state events (EventAgentLogin, EventAgentLogout, EventAgentReady, and EventAgentNotReady), and also in the EventRegistered and EventAddressInfo messages for resynchronization.
+- ISCC Transaction Monitoring support.
+This release of T-Server supports the ISCC Transaction Monitoring that allows T-Server clients to monitor ISCC transactions of the call data transfer between T-Servers in a multi-site environment.
+See "ISCC Transaction Monitoring Feature" on page 88 for details. - ANI information distribution control.
+This release introduces a new configuration option that controls the distribution of the ANI information in TEvent messages.
+See "ani-distribution" on page 160 for details. - Enhancement of use-data-from configuration option.
+This option now includes the new valid value active-data-original -call.
+See "use-datafrom" on page 170 for details. - Enhanced agent session ID reporting.
+T-Server now generates and reports a session ID associated with each new agent login (key AgentSessionID in AttributeExtensions) in agent-state events (EventAgentLogin, EventAgentLogout, EventAgentReady, and EventAgentNotReady), and also in the EventRegi stered and EventAddressInfo messages for resynchronization.
 The agent session IDs are not synchronized with a backup T-Server and new agent session IDs will be assigned to existing agent sessions after a T-Server switchover.
 See the T-Server client's documentation for agent session ID reporting.
-Refer to the Genesys 7 Events and Models Reference Manual and/or Voice Platform SDK 7.6.NET (or Java) API Reference for details on the key AgentSessionID in AttributeExtensions. - Client-side port definition support: This release of T-Server supports a new security feature that allows a client application to define its connection parameters before connecting to the server application.
-Refer to the Genesys 7.6 Security Deployment Guide for details. - Client-side high-availability support: T-Server events now provide information that can be used to achieve higher availability on the client side.
-See the T-Server client's documentation for high-availability support information.
-Refer to the Voice Platform SDK 7.6.NET (or Java) API Reference for details on the attributes AttributeServerStartTime and AttributeEventSequenceNumber.
+Refer to the Genesys 7 Events and Models Reference Manual and/or Voice Platform SDK 7.6 .NET (or Java) API Reference for details on the key AgentSessionID in AttributeExtensions. - Client-side port definition support.
+This release of T-Server supports a new security feature that allows a client application to define its connection parameters before connecting to the server application.
+Refer to the Genesys 7.6 Security Deployment Guide for details.

-- Configuration option changes common to all T-Servers are described in "Option Changes from Release 7.0 to 7.6" on page 232. - For information about the new features that are available in your T-Server in the initial 7.6 release, see Part Two of this document.
+- Configuration option changes common to all T-Servers are described in "Changes from Release 7.5 to 7.6" on page 182. - For information about the new features that are available in your T-Server in the initial 7.6 release, see Part Two of this document.